 Teaching in a Traditional Science Classroom

 When using a discovery-based approach, students explore phenomena.
-Then, they develop their own explanation that the teacher later clarifies.
+Then, they develop their own explanation.
+The teacher provides clarification to address misconceptions.

 Learn More about 3D instruction and the NGSS.